 The New Jersey Supreme Court in McClain v.
-Bd. of Review, Dep't of Labor found that the employer's Unemployment Insurance account should not be charged when an employee voluntarily leaves employment.
-Both the New Jersey State Bar Association Labor and Employment Law Section and the National Employment Lawyers' Association - New Jersey observed that any amendatory language to this statute should include this clarification.
-The New Jersey State Bar Association Labor and Employment Law Section's proposed language to 43:21-7 was adopted here because 43:21-7 is the statute governing contributions to unemployment accounts.
-By contrast, the National Employment Lawyers' Association - New Jersey language proposed a similar amendment within 43:21-5(a).
+Bd. of Review, Dep't of Labor found that neither employer's Unemployment Insurance account should not be charged when an employee voluntarily leaves employment.

+Both the New Jersey State Bar Association, Labor and Employment Law Section, and the National Employment Lawyers' Association - New Jersey observed that any amendatory language to this statute should include this clarification.
+The NJSBA's proposed language to 43:21-7 was adopted here because 43:21-7 is the statute governing contributions to unemployment accounts.
+The National Employment Lawyers' Association - New Jersey language proposed a similar amendment within 43:21-5(a).